In This Article

-Over seven percent of the US population above the age of 12 has tried MDMA or ecstasy, according to the 2018 National Survey on Drug Use and Health.
-This is over 20 million people.
+Over seven percent (over 20 million people) of the US population above the age of 12 has tried MDMA or ecstasy.the 2018 National Survey on Drug Use and Health

 Since the user’s brain overproduces serotonin and other neurotransmitters, their body also works to destroy more serotonin than usual.
 At the end of the high, the body is left with little to no serotonin to bind to your receptors and make you feel “good” or “normal.”